manyfold3d/website/technology/activitypub.md

 ### JSON-LD `f3di` namespace

 In order to support 3d content over ActivityPub, we extend the vocabulary to support required concepts.
-Currently, the `f3di` namespace only defines a single field, though in time this will likely expand.

 The namespace is called `f3di` instead of a more application-specific one like `manyfold`, because we hope that other platforms will also adopt and help shape this specification to federate 3d content.

 #### `f3di:concreteType`